Best Practices When Marketing & Advertising To The LGBTQIA+ Community

 - Rachel Juay, Research Analyst at a consulting firm

-How to support the LGBTQ+ community using the power of the media?
+Supporting the LGBTQ+ community using the power of marketing and advertising

 If there’s one common denominator among the contributors, it’s that representation matters.
 But meaningful and accurate representation matters more.